rainbow954/streamly-spark-examples/streamly-mqtt-kafka/README.md

 | app.args                              | Arguments passed to the main method                 |
 | app.resource                          | Name of the bundled jar including your application  |

-The resulting file looks like :
+The resulting file should look as depicted below:

 ```properties
 main.class=io.streamly.examples.StreamlyMqttKafka